MaxDesiatov/XMLParsing/README.md

 # XMLParsing
 Encoder &amp; Decoder for XML using Swift's _codable_ protocol.
+This fork is deprecated, you're encouraged to use [XMLCoder](https://github.com/MaxDesiatov/XMLCoder), which has better test coverage and bugfixes/changes applied.

 ## Installation